ihagverdi/Database-Systems-Project/README.md

 # Database-Systems-Project
-A repository for the Database Systems project.
+A repository for the Database Systems project of Group two.
+The Datasets folder contains all the .CSV files.